atienophanice/G-Search/README.md

 # GitSearch

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.
+This project used to search users and their repos from github

 ## Development server